WajihaAd/pdf-merger/README.md

 ## Example

-Suppose you have three PDF files named "pdfkk.pdf", "Resume-Wajiha-Adnan (1).pdf", and "Resume-Wajiha-Adnan.pdf" that you want to merge.
-After running the script, the merged PDF file will be created as `resumefile.pdf`.
+Suppose you have three PDF files named "pdfkk.pdf", "RTU (1).pdf", and "RTV.pdf" that you want to merge.
+After running the script, the merged PDF file will be created as `rLL.pdf`.

 Additionally, if you want to extract text from the "pdfkk.pdf" file, the script will print the text content to the console.

 ## Note

 Make sure to update the file names and paths as per your directory structure.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---